salimatoutraore/Projet2_Computer_Vision/README.md

 We aim to optimize this accuracy by experimenting with various hyperparameters, including the num- ber of training iterations, learning rates, and optimizer choices.

-Work carried out as part of a Computer Vision course at ENSTA Paris in collaboration with Yuchen Xia.
+Work carried out as part of a Computer Vision course at ENSTA Paris in collaboration with Yuchen Xia @xiaYC35.